San Diego Humane Society’s Wild at Heart cat adoption program

 - The commitment to keep the cats confined to an enclosed room or x-pen with a wire top for 2-3 weeks so they can acclimate to their new environment before being released.

-- The acclimation period is a very important step in helping the cats learn that this is their new home.
-They learn that their new home is safe, and there is food and water.
+- The acclimation period is a very important step in helping cats learn that this is their new home.
+This is when they learn their new home is safe, and there is food and water.
 This method is very successful and cannot be skipped – if it is, cats tend to run away before they learn about the great home you’re offering.